 Our Mission is to create a learning environment in a public school setting where social-emotional and academic development are equally valued and viewed as integral predictors of our children's success.
 We will strive to instill in our children the value of a global education including world studies and environmental education in a place where visual and performing arts are basic ingredients.
 All the while we will preserve the sanctity of childhood and individuality through a developmental, experiential, and standards-based curriculum that fosters creativity in teaching and learning.

-Currently, our student population consists of about 350 kindergarten through seventh grade students with room to grow.
+Currently, our student population consists of about 370 kindergarten through eighth grade students with room to grow.
 School tours are held monthly beginning in the Winter and you can also join us for our festivals and most other school-sponsored events.

 Mariposa Elementary School offers the following distinguishing components:

-- A 3-year looping model in which children remain with their classmates and teacher in grades 1-3 and 4-6.
+- A 3-year and 2-year looping model in which children remain with their classmates and teacher in grades 1-3, 4-5 and 6-8.

 - Project-Based teaching methods (hands-on, cross-curricular)